 Using a nickname on your hotel booking while your passport and flight show your full legal name.
 Embassies may treat this as a lack of seriousness.

 Solution: Use exactly the same full name across all documents.
-Our services ask for your passport name to ensure uniformity.
+Our service asks for your passport name to ensure uniformity.

 4. Employment Leave Dates vs. Travel Dates